Topical Flea & Tick Control Products Expose Pet Owners to Toxic Chemicals and Pollute San Francisco Bay

 The California Department of Pesticide Regulation (DPR) conducted a human health risk characterization for fipronil, the active ingredient in many topicals and indoor on-pet and carpet sprays, and found post-application residential exposure that posed a potential health risk for adults and children.
 [9,10]

-Contrary to manufacturer labels, spot-on products do wash off during bathing.
+Contrary to manufacturer labels, spot-on products DO wash off during bathing.

 A DPR study[11] measured the residue of fipronil spot-on products in baths for treated dogs.
 Fipronil was detected in all samples up to 28 days after application.
 Results from another DPR study indicate that concentrations of pet treatment pesticides are far greater in wastewater from a pet-grooming site versus concentrations measured from an average sewer collection system.[12]